Tommy Iva

-Tommy Régis Iva (born 2 June 2000) is a professional footballer who plays as a winger for Championnat National club Orléans.
+Tommy Régis Iva (born 2 June 2000) is a professional footballer who plays as a winger for Championnat National 1 club Créteil.
 Born in France, he plays for the Madagascar national team.

 Club career

 A youth product of La Jacques Cartier, Iva joined the youth academy of Saint-Malo at the age of 12 and worked his way up their youth academy, before debuting with their senior team in 2019.
 On 19 July 2023, he transferred to the Championnat National 2 club Le Puy.
 On 12 June 2024, he transferred to the Championnat National club Orléans on a 2-year contract.

 International career

 Born in France, Iva is of Malagasy descent.
 He made his senior and professional debut with Madagascar in a 4–1 2026 FIFA World Cup qualification win over Central African Republic on 19 March 2025.